sonwabileIT/sonwabileIT/README.md

 # SonwabileIT

 I'm an aspiring software developer based in South Africa.
 I have an interest in the world of software development.
 I am currently learning to create Web Apps with Angular + Tailwind CSS.
+I am currently learning React.js.

 I have been using Linux (Ubuntu) as my main development environment for over a year.